servebotfrank/CS202-Group-Project/README.md

 2) Implement a jump
 3) Possibly work in Bounding boxes for AABB - AABB collision detection (See LearnOpengl 3.3 pdf, page 490) -Re-allign models to first quandrant in Blender Export, for consistency in bounds checking.
-4) Get user input via text parser
+4) Get user input via text parser	//JakeF: Working on this

 Non-Essential Targets
 1) Set up music